 Our Board of Directors has established standing committees in connection with the discharge of its responsibilities.
 These committees include the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
 Our Board of Directors may also establish such other committees as it deems appropriate, in accordance with applicable law and our corporate governance documents.
-Following this offering, a copy of each committee's charter will be posted on the corporate governance section of our website, www.mediaalpha.com.
+A copy of each committee's charter is posted on the corporate governance section of our website, www.mediaalpha.com.
 Information contained on our website is not incorporated by reference into this prospectus, and you should not consider information contained on our website to be part of this prospectus or in deciding whether to purchase shares of our common stock.